geoicons/serverless-proxy/README.md

 ## 📄 License

 This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.

+## About RequestRocket

+RequestRocket is a universal API proxy platform that simplifies authentication and makes API integration faster, easier, and more secure.

+Built for developers, data engineers, and business intelligence teams, RequestRocket transforms the way systems connect by abstracting away the complexity of API authentication protocols — from API Keys and OAuth2 to JWT and custom tokens.

+With a global serverless infrastructure, RequestRocket offers low-latency, high-availability API endpoints that handle retries, caching, telemetry, and even AI-driven just-in-time prefetching.
+It’s secure, scalable, and ready to plug into your stack — no matter how large or complex.

+Whether you're building a new SaaS product, integrating with dozens of enterprise APIs, or trying to securely connect business tools like Power BI to third-party data, RequestRocket is your authentication translation layer.
+Spend less time debugging tokens and more time building the things that matter.

+For Developers: Start Building Without the Headaches Join developers around the world using RequestRocket to simplify their API stack, reduce integration time, and ship faster.
+Create your free account and start building today.

+👉 Sign up now at https://app.requestrocket.com – It’s free to get started.